Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 EVERY MI SHACK IS STILL UNIQUE.

-That is why 17 Driftwood Shack, 15 WAMO Shack, 14 Cannon Shack and 04 McGunnigle Shack can all belong to the same design family while feeling completely different.
+That’s how 17 Driftwood Shack, 15 WAMO Shack, 14 Cannon Shack and 04 McGunnigle Shack can all belong to the same family and still feel worlds apart.

-Meanwhile, others respond to coastal exposure, bushfire, slope, metro family life or short-stay guest use.
+Some are compact.
+Some are generous.
+Some sit on rural land, while others square up to coastal exposure, bushfire, slope, metro family life or short-stay guests.

 MODULAR OR PREFAB?

-A quality local builder can build a mi shack® on site.
+A good local builder can build a mi shack® on site.
+Or, where the site and budget suit, the design can be adapted for prefab or modular construction.

 Start with a Shack Map.